 Spoon some of this warm sauce over slices of Vegan Pumpkin Cheesecake for Thanksgiving or Christmas.
-Maple syrup will lend a maple flavor to this sauce.
-If you would like to clearly taste the cranberry and orange flavors then use agave nectar.
-Another option if you do not want to use agave nectar or maple syrup is to try frozen apple juice concentrate instead.
+If you do not want to use agave nectar or coconut nectar then try frozen apple juice concentrate instead.
 This sauce will stay fresh in a tightly sealed container for about a week in the fridge.

 Prep Time: 5 minutes

 1 1/2 cups coconut nectar or agave nectar

 1 to 2 teaspoons freshly grated orange peel